 Matchmaking is more personal

-Most Matchmakers will meet you in person and will spend the time to get to know you and who you’re looking for in a partner.
-They will then conduct a customized search on your behalf.
+A reputable matchmker will meet you in person and will spend the time to get to know you and who you’re looking for in a partner.
+They will then conduct a customized and private search on your behalf.
 Unlike online dating, your picture and profile will not be posted on any public websites.
-But how a Matchmaker conducts the search will vary.

 It’s more private